richpham/FlashCard/README.md

-Quiz
+## Flashcard

-Quiz is an application that ask the user a question
+## App Description
-If the user answer it right then the answer will change color into green If the user answer it wrong then the answer will change color into red
+Flashcard is an application that ask the user a question If the user's answer it right then the answer will change color into green If the user's answer it wrong then the answer will change color into red

 <img src="YOUR_GIF_URL_HERE" width=200><br>